hyesunghaceoh/strategichospmergerdata/README.md

 - Corrected and standardized the system ID variable
 - Added or revised internet-based sources for deal documentation
 - Reconciled redundant or ambiguous system ID changes
-- Please see the .do file "v2_db_generation.do" for the code used to implement these enhancements
+- Please see the .do file `v2_db_generation.do` to view the code used to implement these enhancements

 ---